jamesbuckett/ckad-tips/03-ckad-tmux.md

 ## tmux in the CKAD shell

+This section is for REFERENCE ONLY

+On the new exam platform you can open multiple shells making `tmux` redundant.

 You are able to use [tmux](https://github.com/tmux/tmux/wiki) in the CKAD shell.

 HOK = Hands Off Keyboard